-Some medicines may be affected by METFORMIN AN or may affect how well it works.
+Some medicines may be affected by AURO-METFORMIN or may affect how well it works.
 These include:

-- Other medicines used to treat insulin - Medicines that contain alcohol, such as cough and cold syrups - Danazol, a medicine used to treat endometriosis - Repaglinide (Novonorm), another type of medicine used to treat diabetes - Some medicines used to treat high blood pressure and some heart conditions, including beta-blockers, calcium channel blockers and ACE inhibitors - Medicines used to prevent blood clots such as warfarin (Coumadin, Marevan) - Diuretics, also called fluid tablets - Chlorpromazine, a medicine used to treat schizophrenia and other mental illnesses - NSAIDs (non-steroidal anti-inflammatory drugs), medicines used to relieve pain, swelling and other symptoms of inflammation, such as aspirin, diclofenac, ibuprofen, meloxicam, maproxen or piroxicam - Cimetidine, a medicine commonly used to treat reflux and ulcers - Corticosteroids such as prednisone or cortisone - Some medicines used to treat asthma such as salbutamol or terbutaline
+- other medicines used to treat diabetes. - medicines that contain alcohol, such as cough and cold syrups. - tetracosactrin, a medicine used in people with multiple sclerosis, and in young children to treat some types of seizures (fits). - danazol, a medicine used to treat endometriosis. - Repaglinide (Novonorm), another type of medicine used to treat diabetes.

+- some medicines used to treat high blood pressure and some heart conditions, including betablockers, calcium channel blockers and ACE inhibitors. - medicines used to prevent blood clots such as warfarin. - diuretics, also called fluid tablets. - chlorpromazine, a medicine used to treat schizophrenia and other mental illness. - NSAIDs (non-steroidal antiinflammatory drugs), medicines used to relieve pain, swelling and other symptoms of inflammation, such as aspirin, diclofenac, ibuprofen, meloxicam, naproxen or piroxicam. - cimetidine, a medicine commonly used to treat reflux and ulcers. - corticosteroids such as prednisone or cortisone. - some medicines used to treat asthma such as salbutamol or terbutaline.

-These medicines may be affected by Metformin AN or may affect how well it works.
+These medicines may be affected by AURO-METFORMIN or may affect how well it works.
 You may need different amounts of your medicines or you may need to take different medicines.

-Your doctor or pharmacist have more information on medicines to be careful with or avoid while taking METFORMIN AN.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while taking AURO-METFORMIN.

-How to take METFORMIN AN
+How to take AURO-METFORMIN